-Affordance refers to the properties or characteristics of an object—whether physical or digital—that indicate how it can be used.
-In UX (User Experience) design, affordances are the visual or interactive cues that suggest the functionality of an element and guide users toward intuitive interaction.
-A well-designed affordance helps users understand what actions are possible without needing instruction.
+Affordance refers to the perceived and actual properties of an object—physical or digital—that suggest how it can be used.
+In User Experience (UX) design, affordances are visual or behavioral cues that intuitively guide users toward taking specific actions, such as clicking, tapping, dragging, or typing.
+A well-designed affordance communicates its function clearly, requiring little to no instruction.

 Back to Glossary Index Page